 Austin Sheldon PT, DPT, OCS, COMT, FAAOMPT

 Austin Sheldon is physical therapist currently residing in Michigan.
-He works for Crossover Health as well as ATI Physical Therapy.
-He has completed both an orthopaedic residency and orthopaedic manual physical therapy fellowship.
-He is a DSc student at Andrews University.
+He works for Crossover Health where he is involved in direct patient care as well as clinical research regarding interdisciplinary care, best practice, and social determinants of health.
+He is also employed by ATI Physical Therapy.
+He is a 2008 graduate of Regis University's DPT program, and went on to complete both an orthopaedic physical therapy residency and orthopaedic manual physical therapy fellowship with NAIOMT.
+Currently, he is a DSc student at Andrews University.

 Emily Slaven PT, PhD, OCS, FAAOMPT

 Dr. Slaven completed a Bachelor’s degree in Physiotherapy from University College Dublin and a Master’s degree in Physiotherapy from Manchester University.
 In the United States, she pursued a Master’s degree in Biomechanics and her PhD in physical therapy.
 She completed a fellowship in manual therapy at Duke Hospital and was recognized as a Fellow by AAOMPT.
 As a full-time faculty member leading the orthopedic curriculum in the Doctor of Physical Therapy program at UIndy, Dr. Slaven focuses on integrating current evidence with skilled hands on care.
 Dr. Slaven maintains an active clinical practice and is the President of APTA Indiana.

 Kristin Smith PT, DPT, OCS, FAAOMPT